Can I Give One New Food Everyday to My Baby?

 Introducing one new food every day to your baby can be an exciting way to expand their palate and expose them to a variety of tastes and textures.
-However, it’s important to approach this with care, especially when it comes to potential allergens and ensuring your baby can tolerate the new foods.
+However, when practicing baby-led weaning (BLW), it’s important to approach this with care, especially when it comes to potential allergens and ensuring your baby can tolerate the new foods.

 Key Considerations for Introducing New Foods Daily